 As if all this weren’t enough, Live Killers also boasted a show-stopping metal romp through "Now I’m Here," an arguably definitive duet arrangement for "Love of My Life," and an absolutely epic, 12-minute rendition of May’s solo showcase "Brighton Rock."
 It's all glued together with Mercury’s rousing audience participation activities and ever-saucy repartee.

-Live Killers was everything a Queen fan could ask for, the perfect memento from their breathless classic-era concerts — whether you got to see them in the flesh back then or not.
-Sadly, though they’ve since issued six more concert sets, none has focused on Queen’s remarkable stadium runs through the ’70s.
-Only 1989’s At the Beeb features music from this seminal decade — and it was recorded not on tour but in a radio studio.
+Live Killers was everything a Queen fan could ask for, the perfect memento from their breathless classic-era concerts – whether you got to see them in the flesh back then or not.
+While they've since issued a number of additional concert sets, none has showcased Queen’s remarkable stadium runs through the '70s so well.
+At the Beeb, released in 1989, features music from this seminal decade – but it was recorded not on tour but in a radio studio.
 That makes Live Killers essential listening in any age.